-Support the objectives of Penrith Local Environmental Plan 2010; and Facilitate the sustainable development of the residential, retail, open space and conservation areas of Orchard Hills North.
+- a. support the objectives of Penrith Local Environmental Plan 2010; and - b. facilitate the sustainable development of the residential, retail, open space and conservation areas of Orchard Hills North.

-E17.1.2 Relationship to other parts of Penrith DCP
+1.3 Relationship to other parts of Penrith DCP

 Part E of the Penrith DCP 2014 provides specific development controls for key precincts.
 This chapter should be read in conjunction with the relevant city-wide sections of the Penrith DCP 2014.